sdroege/gstreamer-rs/docs/gstreamer-gl/docs.md

 <!-- trait GLWindowExt::fn run -->
 Start the execution of the runloop.
 <!-- trait GLWindowExt::fn send_message -->
-Invoke `callback` with data on the window thread. `callback` is guarenteed to have executed when this function returns.
+Invoke `callback` with data on the window thread. `callback` is guaranteed to have executed when this function returns.
 ## `callback`
 function to invoke